Understanding Trigger Points

 Active trigger points can cause pain when at rest and cause referred pain when palpated.
 For example, if you were to press on an active trigger point on the dorsal hand, the pain will radiate up to the posterior elbow.

-Latent (inactive) trigger points are a very tender area of local pain.
+Latent (inactive) trigger points are very tender areas of local pain.
 They may cause muscle weakness or decreased range of motion.
 An example of this would be if you press on the shoulder (deltoid) and feel significant pain directly on the palpated site.

 Treatment and Management